The ICG Team

 Melissa Terrano graduated from the University of Southern California in 2004 with a bachelor’s in communication and double minors in spanish and business.
 She also received her teaching certification from California State University, Bakersfield in 2007.
-After being a classroom teacher for ten years she decided to take the next step to elevate her passion in education.
 In 2018 she graduated from California State University, San Marcos with her master’s in literacy and in 2020 she graduated from the University of North Carolina, Greensboro with her master’s in school administration.
-Melissa spent 14 years as a teacher in private schools, public school settings, home school organizations, and public charter schools.
-Melissa’s role at ICG includes planning, organizing, and directing the completion of all projects.
+She spent 14 years as a teacher in private schools, public school settings, home school organizations, and public charter schools.
 Melissa strongly resonates with ICG’s goals of promoting education and excellence in the classroom, and helping people be their best selves, inside and out of the classroom.
 In her free time, she enjoys being outdoors with her family, running and working out, watching her kids swim, and adventuring around her new home in North Carolina.